jamescapuder/jamescapuder.github.io/_posts/2021-03-18-Transistors-and-TTL.markdown

 ![Transistor](/assets/transistorPost/NPN-bipolar-junction-transistor-symbol.png){:height="50%" width="50%"}

 It has 3 terminals: Collector (C), Base (B), and Emitter (E).
-The base is our input, when we apply a small current to this terminal, a larger current begins to flow between the collector and the emitter.
+The base is our input, when we apply a small current between this terminal and the emitter, a larger current begins to flow between the collector and the emitter.
 In this case, applying a current to the base is like pressing down on the switch: it completes the circuit between the other terminals.

 Transistors can be linked together in different ways to make logic gates, which is what we care about for building this processor.